 - Research and data mapping essential to the development and validation of AI technologies

-- Protecting and maintaining intellectual property rights in AI solutions
+- Protecting and maintaining intellectual property

 As Europe’s General Data Protection Regulation (GDPR) takes effect, companies around the world are racing to implement compliance measures.
 In parallel with the GDPR’s development, China’s new data protection framework has emerged over the past year and is in the final stages of implementing the remaining details.
 With similar and often overlapping obligations, full compliance with the GDPR and China’s data protection framework presents a significant new challenge for companies with operations in China.